 As in the previous year, the focus of non-life business is on Austria.
-The increase in premiums earned in Austria is primarily due to the increased business volumes in other motor insurance and fire and other damage to property insurance.
-Correspondingly, the expenses incurred in these business lines have also increased.
-The technical result decreased in Austria in the 2020 financial year due to an increase in claims expenses and incurred expenses.
+The increase in earned premiums in Austria is primarily due to the increased business volume in the Other motor insurance and General liability insurance business lines.
+Due to an increase in claims expenses, particularly in the Fire and other property insurance and Other motor insurance business lines, the technical result in Austria fell slightly in the 2021 financial year.